Ken Tyler, Esq.

 Ken Tyler has focused his career on litigation, with particular emphasis on criminal law, appeals, and how and why courts make the decisions that they do.
 Ken leverages those skills to identify the strengths and weaknesses of a given case and develop strategies for best ensuring that a client’s rights are vindicated.

-Before his leadership role with the District Attorney’s Office, Ken was a term law clerk to the Honorable Glenn T. Suddaby, then Chief Judge of the United States District Court for the Northern District of New York.
+Before his leadership role with the District Attorney’s Office, Ken was a term law clerk to the Honorable Glenn T. Suddaby, then chief judge of the United States District Court for the Northern District of New York.
 Working in a confidential capacity, Ken performed legal research on a variety of complex legal issues in federal criminal and civil cases and drafted decisions for Chief Judge Suddaby.
 Ken also served as a staff attorney with the federal court, focusing his work on drafting decisions dealing specifically with applications for writs of habeas corpus.

 Ken also worked as an assistant district attorney at the Cortland County District Attorney’s Office.
 There, he prosecuted misdemeanor and felony criminal matters in local and county courts and litigated appeals before the Appellate Division, Third Department.
-Prior to that position, Ken served as an associate attorney in the civil litigation department of a midsize Syracuse law firm.
+Before that position, Ken served as an associate attorney in the civil litigation department of a midsize Syracuse law firm.

-Born and raised in central New York, Ken graduated summa cum laude from Saint John Fisher College and magna cum laude from Albany Law School, where he was a member of the Albany Law Review and Justinian Honor Society.
+Born and raised in Central New York, Ken graduated summa cum laude from Saint John Fisher College and magna cum laude from Albany Law School, where he was a member of the Albany Law Review and Justinian Honor Society.